Tommo-L/NEO3-Development-Guide/en/RPC/api/getpeers.md

 ﻿# getpeers Method

-Gets the list of nodes that the node is currently connected/disconnected from.
+Get the list of nodes that the node is currently connected/disconnected from.

 ## Example